Yirmeyahuu/Car-Management-System/README.md

 Tesla Model 3,40000.00,8
 Nissan Altima,21000.00,12
 ```

+## 📤 Export CSV
+- Click the "Export CSV" button on the inventory page to download all current cars as a CSV file.

+## 🗃️ Export Archived CSV
+- Go to the archive page and click the "Export Archived CSV" button to download all archived cars as a CSV file.

 ## 🔍 Search
 - Use the search bar at the top of the inventory page to filter car models by name.